robertbirming/bear-plugins/README.md

 Small JavaScript helpers for Bear Blog.

-These scripts are designed to be dropped in as-is and blend naturally with Bear.
+These scripts are designed to be dropped in and blend naturally with Bear.

 ---